d3/d3-3.x-api-reference/Behaviors.md

 **The [D3 4.0 API Reference](https://github.com/d3/d3/blob/master/API.md) has moved.
 This page describes the D3 3.x API.**

-Behaviors encapsulate a complex set of low-level DOM interactions (i.e. user gestures that vary between input methods) into a higher-level set of custom events (see [[d3.dispatch|Internals#d3_dispatch]]).
+Behaviors encapsulate a complex set of low-level DOM interactions (i.e. user gestures that vary between input methods) into a higher-level set of custom events (see [d3.dispatch](Internals.md#d3_dispatch)).
 Behaviors often allow some additional configuration by the user.
 D3 includes two built-in behaviors:

-* [[Drag|Drag-Behavior]] — tracks mouse or multitouch movement(s) relative to an origin
+* [Drag](Drag-Behavior.md) — tracks mouse or multitouch movement(s) relative to an origin
-* [[Zoom|Zoom-Behavior]] — emits zoom and pan events in response to common input idioms
+* [Zoom](Zoom-Behavior.md) — emits zoom and pan events in response to common input idioms

-Behaviors are typically functions which you can apply to a selection using its [[call operator|Selections#call]].
+Behaviors are typically functions which you can apply to a selection using its [call operator](Selections.md#call).
 For example, you can create and apply a behavior to a selection like this:

 ```
 selection.call(d3.behavior.drag().on('dragstart', function (d) {